Frequently Asked Questions

 -

 Putney holds national titles in lacrosse, netball, gymnastics, handball, tennis, cross country and athletics and also enjoys particular success in rowing (including a recent World Champion!).
-There is an Elite Athlete Programme for those competing at county and national level but sport is very much “for all,” whatever level of proficiency, so everyone finds something they enjoy taking part in.
+There is an Elite Athlete Programme for those competing at county and national level but sport is very much “for all,” whatever level of proficency, so everyone finds something they enjoy taking part in.

+Pupils in Years 7 to 9 have lessons in netball, lacrosse, gymnastics, dance, badminton, volleyball, handball, cricket, trampolining, table-tennis, football, tennis and athletics.
+These are all supported by co-curricular clubs.
 Joining the rowing club is an option in Year 8 with rowing becoming a curriculum sport from Year 9.
-In Years 10 and 11, PE options include dance fit, self-defence, strength and conditioning, yoga and spinning sessions.
+In Years 10 and 11 PE options include dance fit, self-defence, strength and conditioning, yoga, and spinning sessions.
 The Sixth Form has its own Fitness Suite.

 -

-We have a large sports hall with cricket nets and tennis and netball courts on-site.
-There is a specialist Fitness and Conditioning Suite and an Astro sports pitch for lacrosse and athletics.
-Off-site Lacrosse lessons and matches take place at our home ground, Wimbledon Rugby Football Club, a ten-minute coach ride away.
+Conditioning Suite and an Astro sports pitch for lacrosse and athletics.
+Off-site Lacrosse lessons and matches take place at our home ground, Wimbledon Rugby Football Club, a ten- minute coach ride away.
 We also use Roehampton Playing Fields, Wimbledon Athletics Track and Wimbledon Cricket Club.
 Our boathouse is on Putney Embankment and the school has membership of the Barn Elms Rowing Club.

 -